uclnlp/jack/docs/CLI.md

 ## Notes

-Examples in this file require Downloading the training data and GloVe embeddings
+There are many predefined configs that you can use for training out of the box after downloading the required resources.
+We also provide several pretrained models that you can find within the dedicated task [documentation](./docs/tasks).
+Examples in this file require downloading the training data and GloVe embeddings

 ```shell
 $ data/SQuAD/download.sh